-- Effects on the mother: Dehydration caused by morning sickness can lead to nausea, thus making the problem cyclic.
+Dehydration caused by morning sickness could lead to nausea, thus making the problem cyclic.
 When you feel nauseous, you do not feel like drinking more water and then get more nauseous.
-If a pregnant woman does not take enough fluids to avoid dehydration, she might have to be hospitalized for administering IV fluids.
+If a pregnant woman does not take enough fluids to avoid dehydration, she might have to be hospitalized for administering IV fluids (6).

-During the second and third trimesters of pregnancy, dehydration can pose the risk of premature births.
-It is one of the reasons for premature contractions.
+During the second and third trimesters of pregnancy, dehydration might pose the risk of premature births.
+It is one of the reasons for premature contractions (7).

-If you are experiencing moderate or mild dehydration symptoms, you can regain the lost fluids by consuming more water.
+If you are experiencing dehydration symptoms, you could regain the lost fluids by consuming more water.

 When To Call A Doctor?

-If dehydration is mild, it can be treated at home.
+If dehydration is mild, it could be treated at home.
 But, if the above remedies do not work and you start experiencing severe symptoms, you should see your healthcare provider without any delay.

-Your healthcare provider may advise you to get hospitalized so that a comprehensive line of tests are conducted to understand the underlying cause.
-She may mostly prescribe intravenous therapy, which immediately replenishes your body with essential water and nutrients.
+Your healthcare provider may advise you to get hospitalized so that a comprehensive line of tests is conducted to understand the underlying cause.
+Intravenous therapy is then prescribed, which is likely to replenish your body with essential water and nutrients.

-Fatigue caused due to dehydration brings down the energy levels, making you feel dull and lethargic; to avoid this, make sure you drink enough water every day.
+Fatigue caused due to dehydration might bring down the energy levels, making you feel dull and lethargic.
+To avoid this, make sure you drink enough water every day.

-- If you are finding it difficult to drink plain water, try adding a few slices of lemon, cranberry, watermelon or orange to your everyday diet.
+- If you are finding it difficult to drink plain water, you may try adding a few slices of lemon, cranberry, watermelon, or orange to your everyday diet.

 - Liquids such as soups, juices, and smoothies also are a part of the daily water requirement for the body.
 So, if you find drinking plain water boring, drink them instead.